lmorg/parkrundb/README.md

 # parkrundb
-Creates sqlite3 database from the Parkrun Results page
+Creates or updates an sqlite3 database from the Parkrun Results page

 ## Flags: